Managing your Google Shopping campaigns across multiple countries

 - This will bring up a list of all the feeds you are currently using, select which one you want to use.

 - Now navigate to the settings for that feed and specify your country by selecting 'add'.
+You can then select your country from the drop-down menu.

 The obstacle to overcome: